 And then she gives you small moments of vulnerability that make you desperately want her backstory.

 I fell for Lisa Ray in Bollywood Hollywood, and her turn as Etta is another wholly different performance that I enjoyed.
 She’s still gorgeous – you can’t dull a face like that.
 But in All Hat she somehow looks like an exhausted modern ranch girl.
 Her character is resilient and crunchy and worn out, which is exactly on-point from my personal experience.

 David Alpay is also memorable as the ‘simple’ Paulie Stanton, a guy who’s good with animals but not so much with people.
 Although his part is small, you can’t help but form an emotional attachment to the sweet underdog of the Stanton clan.

 Keith Carradine, Ernie Hudson, and Graham Green are all phenomenal actors.
 I love them dearly.
 But in All Hat they don’t get nearly enough screen time.

 Carradine is in fine form as Pete.
 The voice, the brevity, the knowing looks – it’s all there.
-But there wasn’t really anywhere for him to go in this script, so it’s not at the depth of Dead Man’s Walk, or Monte Walsh, or Deadwood.
+But there wasn’t really anywhere for him to go in this script, so his fineness can’t reach the depth of Dead Man’s Walk, or Monte Walsh, or Deadwood.